DaFaYo/shakespeare-search/README.md

 ## Prerequisites

-- Java 21
+- Java 17 or higher (required for Spring Boot 3.x)
-- Maven 3.9+
+- Maven 3.9+ (for build and dependency management)
-- Docker Desktop (for Elasticsearch & Kibana)
+- Docker and Docker Compose (for MySQL, Elasticsearch, Kibana and Logstash)
 - Python 3 (for preprocessing Shakespeare texts)

 ---